AdrielBento/genetic_algorithm/README.md

 # Genetic algorithm
-Repository for algorithm genetic scripts in elixir and matlab
+Repository for Genetic algorithm scripts in elixir and matlab